suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 The longest time, even the idea of learning to code seemed dizzying, despite having done ample data analysis and visualisation work before then.
 It was as if I wanted to prove you could do complex computations without ever touching the abstract bits.
 As an undergrad I elected multiple Intro to Comp-Sci classes but never made it past the first classes as I couldn't keep up with the rate my peers just seem to 'get it'.
-Spoiler: After many years of bumping my head and kicking my feet, I eventually managed to pick up some cursory programming and started investigating fuzzy text matching procedures some time after.
+Spoiler: After many years of bumping my head and kicking my feet, I eventually managed to pick up some cursory programming and started investigating fuzzy text matching procedures soon after.

-While prototyping an Obsidian plugin, I faced the issue of having to frequenctly count and rank small chunks of text and compare them between two sets.
+While prototyping an Obsidian plugin that tracks changes as you write, I faced the issue of having to frequenctly count and rank small chunks of text and compare them between two sets.
 Although Javascript's native set object already provides a fast data structure compared to objects and arrays, it lacks methods to quickly return a ranked list of items in decreasing order of frequency (akin to a sorted map).
 [`QuickSet`](https://www.npmjs.com/package/@suptxt/quickset) is the result of me investigating a data structure that sits in between a native set and a map,